 Based on the identified needs, the Corporate Human Resources Department or the Human Resources Department in the affected subsidiaries, plan and manage specific training courses and seminars -local and centralised, and internal and external- to ensure that the updates and amendments to regulations and good practices are properly understood and applied to ensure reliable financial reporting.
-In 2019, a total of 1,880 workers received a total of 21,648 hours of training, of which 3,000 hours were Code of Conduct training, 678 hours anticorruption training and 17,970 hours were directly related to acquiring, updating and recycling financial knowledge, including accounting and audit standards, internal control and risk management.
+In this regard, during financial year 2020 a total of 5,362 employees received a total of 15,897 hours of training, of which 4,260 hours were Code of Conduct training, 2,569 hours anticorruption training, 764 hours Compliance training (conflicts of interest, money laundering, etc.), 5,433 hours dealt with information security training and 2,871 hours were directly related to acquiring, updating and recycling financial knowledge, including accounting and audit standards, internal control and risk management.

-In 2019, in relation to drafting, reviewing and reporting financial information, the Corporate and Local Economic Financial Departments received various publications on updates to accounting, financial, internal control and taxation regulations, and external expert courses in relation to updates to accounting standards.
+In 2020, in relation to drafting, reviewing and reporting financial information, the Corporate and Local Economic Financial Departments received various publications on updates to accounting, financial, internal control and taxation regulations, and external expert courses in relation to updates to accounting standards.

 The people responsible for supervising the SCIIF and members of the Auditing Department have attended sector-specific seminars, discussions and meetings in relation to the SCIIF, risk control, audits, fraud and other aspects of the group's business activities, organised by external companies.
+In this regard, several members of the Internal Audit and Compliance Corporate Management Teams obtained the international "Certified Fraud Examiner" (CFE) qualification, from the ACFE (Association of Certified Fraud Examiners)